TessTrenear/TessTrenear.github.io/README.md

 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.

+Two web pages:

+Version control - Git:

+Deployed on Github pages: hosting a static website directly from a GitHub repository, making it live on the internet at a URL like username.github.io/repository-name.
+This process involves configuring the repository's settings to point to a specific branch and folder, and often uses automated workflows, such as GitHub Actions, to handle the deployment process whenever code is pushed.

+Responsive design principles:

+Semantic HTML:

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.
 - [ ] Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)

+Hover state:

+Active state:
 ​
 ### Screenshots
 > Please include the following: